Find Affordable College Courses

 Princeton, NJ

-Princeton University came in at #6 in this year’s edition of the Most Popular Chemistry Doctor’s Degree Schools in the Middle Atlantic Region ranking.
-Located in the small city of Princeton, Princeton is a private not-for-profit college with a medium-sized student population.
+Princeton University ranked #6 on this year’s Most Popular Chemistry Doctor’s Degree Schools in the Middle Atlantic Region list.
+Located in the small city of Princeton, Princeton is a private not-for-profit college with a moderately-sized student population.

 Of the 18 students majoring in chemistry at Princeton, 67% are male and 33% are female.